treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 1. Recommended: A fully functional lakeFS Enterprise setup without SSO support
 2. Advanced: A fully functional lakeFS Enterprise setup including SSO support with OIDC integration configured

-**Note**
+{: .note }
-If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
+> If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
 The SSO integration requires additional configurations and is best addressed later.
-{: .note }

 <br>
 <div class="tabs">